plan-systems/go-plan/.github/ISSUE_TEMPLATE.md

-Thanks for reporting an issue with plan-core!
+Thanks for reporting an issue with plan-go!

 If you're reporting a problem or think you've found a bug, please be sure to include the following information: